Choosing the right

 Typically, aligning commercial objectives with customer insights will inform our choice of advertising channel:

-Digital advertising is the fastest growing advertising channel – hands down, and typically it breaks down into three categories; paid, earned and owned media.
+Digital advertising is the fastest growing advertising channel, and typically it breaks down into three categories; paid, earned and owned media.

 Pay per click (PPC) is the highest profile paid channel, with Google the dominant platform.
-The key benefit is that our brand only pays when a prospect clicks your ad.
+The key benefit is that your brand only pays when a prospect clicks your ad.